YaseenFSD/Fully-Bright/README.md

 # Kapstone Q
-TODO: Change this
-What problem are you solving?
 Fully-Bright is a social game where friends group up together and have fun.
 Fully-bright will have permanent accounts and also a leader-board
 ## Project Requirements
 Once your project has been completed please fill out the links below.
 These are a part of the rubric and must be completed before the submission deadline